jbmusso/grex/README.md

 });
 ```

 When creating your client with `grex.createClient(options)`, it is also possible to define your own custom function in `options.fetched` in order to change the behavior of `client.fetch()`.
 This is useful if you wish to automatically instantiate returned graph Elements with custom classes of your own.
-The default handlers in gRex only returns the `results` part of the `response`, making `client.fetch()` a very close cousin of `client.exec()`.
+The default handlers in gRex only returns the `results` part of the `response`, making `client.fetch()` a very close cousin of `client.execute()`.

 ### Accessing the internal GremlinScript instance of a query